muratk3n/thirdwave/en/README.md

 Alternative protein investments are taking off, says @GoodFoodInst, citing 3x increase in plant-based meat, dairy, and egg companies and a 6x increase in cultivated meat startups"

 ---

+Aha..
+Ozzies call the Tasman Sea "The Ditch"?.
+For US UK the Atlantic is "The Pond".
+Nothing for the Pacific?

+---